Pontcysyllte Aqueduct: History

 With the project incomplete, Trevor Basin just over the Pontcysyllte aqueduct would become the canal's northern terminus.
 In 1808 a feeder channel to bring water from the River Dee near Llangollen was completed.
 In order to maintain a continual supply, Telford built an artificial weir known as the Horseshoe Falls near Llantysilio to maintain water height.

 Subsequently, the Plas Kynaston Canal was built to serve industry in the Cefn Mawr and Rhosymedre areas in the 1820s.
 There might have been another canal extension ("Ward's") but detailed records do not survive.
 Goods traffic was brought down to the canal by the Ruabon Brook Tramway which climbed towards Acrefair and Plas Bennion.
 This railway was eventually upgraded to steam operation and extended towards Rhosllannerchrugog and Wrexham.

 In 1844, the Ellesmere and Chester Canal Company, which owned the broad canals from Ellesmere Port to Chester and from Chester to Nantwich, with a branch to Middlewich, began discussions with the narrow Birmingham and Liverpool Junction Canal, which ran from Nantwich to Autherley, where it joined the Staffordshire and Worcestershire Canal.
 The two companies had always worked together, in a bid to maintain their profits against competition from the railways, and amalgamation seemed to be a logical step.
-An agreement was worked out by August, and the two companies then sought a Private Act of Parliament to authorise the takeover.
-This was granted on 8 May 1845, when the larger Ellesmere and Chester Canal Company was formed.
+An agreement was worked out by August, and the two companies then sought an act of Parliament to authorise the takeover.
+This was granted as the Ellesmere and Chester Canal Company Act 1845 (8 & 9 Vict. c. ii) on 8 May 1845, when the larger Ellesmere and Chester Canal Company was formed.

 In 1846, the canal and the aqueduct became part of the Shropshire Union Railways and Canal Company.
 But the intent of the merger was to build railways at a reduced cost, by using the existing routes of the canals they owned.
 By 1849, the plan to turn canals into railways had been dropped.
-As the aqueduct was largely in an area that was served by railways owned by the Great Western Railway, the LNWR was more than happy for the canal to remain open as long as it remained profitable.
-With the start of the First World War in 1914, the Shropshire Union – which the Pontcysyllte aqueduct was a part – served the war effort with its fleet of more than 450 narrow boats.
+As the aqueduct was largely in an area that was served by railways owned by the Great Western Railway, the London and North Western Railway was more than happy for the canal to remain open as long as it remained profitable.
+With the start of the First World War in 1914, the Shropshire Union – of which the Pontcysyllte aqueduct was a part – served the war effort with its fleet of more than 450 narrow boats.